 - Save some money and the planet by first seeking used and pre-owned items before shopping for new.
 UofL departments can freely exchange durable items like furniture and equipment for reuse through UofL Surplus.

 - Drink Louisville's award-winning tap water instead of bottled water.
-Fill up your bottle easily at one of our many filling stations around campus, including:
+It's easy to fill up your bottle with delicious, chilled Louisville Tap at one of our many filling stations around campus, including:

 Bettie Johnson Hall - lobby

 College of Education - 1st floor Lobby and near Dean’s office

 J. B. Speed - 1st floor at elevator